 The two types of rules for which you can specify vSphere HA failover behavior are the following:

-When you edit a DRS affinity rule, select the checkbox or checkboxes that enforce the desired failover behavior for vSphere HA.
+When you edit a DRS affinity rule, you must use vSphere HA advanced options to enforce the desired failover behavior for vSphere HA.

-vSphere HA can restart a VM in a DRS-disabled cluster, overriding a VM-Host affinity rules mapping if the host failure happens soon (by default, within 5 minutes) after setting the rule.
+Note: vSphere HA can restart a VM in a DRS-deactivated cluster, overriding a VM-Host affinity rules mapping if the host failure happens soon (by default, within 5 minutes) after setting the rule.